vvelikodny/go-udp-relay/task.md

 `ALIVE id` - notify server that connection is alive. failing to send this for 30 seconds will cause the server to disconnect that client. usually a client will send this every 10 seconds.

 (`id` is a an arbitrary identifier per connection)

-## Guidelines

-Code must be submitted with appropriate tests. these should cover cases of more than one connected client.